TRACMASS/trmdoc/source/namelist.rst

     Number of timesteps (changes of velocity fields) to advect the particles

- .. option:: intstep

-    Decide if advecting the particles forward (1) or backwards (-1)

 .. _INITRUNWRITE:

 Writing particle postions
 -------------------------
-*INITRUNWRITE*
+*INIT_WRITE_TRAJS*

  .. option:: twritetype

     Format of time in output file::

-      0 = timesteps since beginning of the run
+      0 = timesteps since the beginning of the run
-      1 = seconds since beginning of the run
+      1 = seconds since the beginning of the run
       2 = Julian date as defined above